Frequently Asked Questions

 Before this, all my creative output was divided into two categories: client work and personal work.
 Selling artwork online was a sort of bridge between the two.
 I was no longer painting just for myself, but for others as well.
 I started posting my paintings on Instagram and in the matter of a couple years, went from having about 300 followers to over ten thousand.

 Society6 was the first platform where I began selling my work.
 I uploaded my first piece in June of 2014: a venus flytrap watercolor painting.
-I made some extra spending money through sales, but things didn’t begin to really take off until a few months later.
+I made some extra spending money through sales, but things didn’t begin to really take off until a few months later, after I'd uploaded more work.
 When my monthly sales amounted to my rent, I was ecstatic.
-When things increased, I realized this could be my base for making a living through licensing my artwork.
+When things increased, I realized this could be my base for making a living: licensing my artwork.

 Opportunities began to bloom from there– companies began reaching out for custom illustration or design work, I began selling through a larger variety of platforms, and I opened up my own online store.
 Pretty soon, it just made sense to make the leap and pursue this full time.
 It was terrifying to leave behind a job that I’d loved (especially with all its securities like a steady paycheck and benefits) and take a gamble on myself, but it ended up paying off.
 I’m now pursuing what I absolutely love, earning a viable income, and am making all my own calls.

 I now license through a large range of companies.
 I diversify and sell my artwork through a variety of print-on-demand websites as well as my Etsy shop.
 I also have active licensing agreements ongoing with a number of companies at any given time.
 Because of this, my income derives from a wealth of channels.
-This income diversity means that one bad month on a particular site isn't going to kill me as long as most of others are still strong.
+This income diversity means that one bad month on a particular site isn't going to kill me– as long as the others are still strong.

 How do you manage to spend so much time traveling?